Sonia-96/MyStudyNotes/Network & Security/Network.md

 1. Ossification (not flexible):

    - TCP:
-     - middle boxes don't let Google send unusual or nonstrandar TCP packet
+     - middle boxes don't let Google send unusual or nonstrandard TCP packet
      - updating TCP requires update middle boxes + servers + clients, which is estimated to take 5 - 15 years
    - QUIC: built on UDP and all features are added in user space